Discover the world through travel & beyond!

 The closest Arizona city to the Grand Canyon is Flagstaff.
 If you don't mind staying even further from the Grand Canyon, then Flagstaff makes a good choice.
 It's about a 90-minute drive from here to the South Rim.

-My family adored our 3-bedroom VRBO rental home in Flagstaff, walking distance to many restaurants and shops with a barbecue, hammock, hot tub, and fire pit in the backyard.
+My whole family adored our 3-bedroom VRBO rental home in Flagstaff, walking distance to many restaurants and shops with a barbecue, hammock, hot tub, and fire pit in the backyard.

 Williams, Arizona - Inspiration for Disney's Cars Land